Alfredo Baldomir: Legacy

-Baldomir's actions to identity Uruguay with the Allied cause in World War II have lessened his reputation as a controversial historical figure.
+Baldomir's actions to identify Uruguay with the Allied cause in World War II have lessened his reputation as a controversial historical figure.
 It may be noted that he was a leading supporter of the previous President of Uruguay Gabriel Terra, who ruled by decree.

 Nevertheless, Baldomir played a part in restoring democracy in Uruguay.
-While the Herrerista Blancos wished to maintain both authoritarianism and the 1934 constitution, Baldomir used America's entrance in to the war following the attack on Pearl Harbor to break with this group and align Uruguay with the Allies. in 1942 he ended diplomatic ties with the Axis powers while separating himself politically from Luis Alberto de Herrera and instituting a self-coup to restore democracy and get rid of the 1934 constitution.
-These events became known as the "Good Coup," and was tacitly supported by the Batllista wing of the Colorado Party along with the United States.
+While the Herrerista Blancos wished to maintain both authoritarianism and the 1934 constitution, Baldomir used America's entrance into the war following the attack on Pearl Harbor to break with this group and align Uruguay with the Allies.
+In 1942, he ended diplomatic ties with the Axis powers while separating himself politically from Luis Alberto de Herrera and instituting a self-coup to restore democracy and get rid of the 1934 constitution.
+These events became known as the "Good Coup," and were tacitly supported by the Batllista wing of the Colorado Party along with the United States.
 Uruguay's return to democracy would last until 1973 when a military dictatorship took control.